AlaouiMdaghriAhmed/Ecore-Gen/README.md

 # Gradio App for Generating and Validating Ecore Files
 This repository contains a Gradio-based web application that leverages open-source language models from HuggingChat API and OpenAI API.
-The app provides two tabs: one for using models from HuggingChat and the other for models from OpenAI.
+The app provides three tabs: one for using models from HuggingChat and the other for models from OpenAI and the last to check to generated files and download them.
 Both tabs allow users to generate an Ecore file from a natural language description and iteratively validate it.

 ## Features
 - Two Tabs for Model Selection: